tempo-sim/Tempo/TempoCore/README.md

 TempoCore includes the `TempoTime` and `TempoScripting` modules, as well as utilities and other core features most any simulation application will need.

 ## Time
 Tempo supports two time modes: `Real Time` and `Fixed Step`.

+### Real Time Mode
+In `Real Time` mode, time advances _strictly_ alongside the system clock.
+We actually override Unreal's engine time to do this, as it does not provide this guarrantee.

+### Fixed Step Mode
-In `Real Time` mode, time advances strictly alongside the system clock.
-We actually override Unreal's engine time to do this, as it does not provide such a guarrantee.
-In `Fixed Step` mode, time advances by a fixed amount, which you can choose, every step.
-We express this increment in terms of a whole number of simulated steps per second, as opposed to a floating point fraction of a second, because we use a fixed-point representation for time (again, overriding the engine's time) in this mode because we want it to be exactly correct (no rounding or floating point errors here).
+In `Fixed Step` mode, time advances by a fixed amount, which you can choose, every frame.
+We express this increment in terms of a whole number of simulated steps per second (like, 10 steps per second), as opposed to a floating point fraction of a second (like, 0.1 seconds per step), because we use a fixed-point representation for time (again, overriding the engine's time) because we want it to be exactly correct (no rounding or floating point errors here).

 ## Scripting
 Tempo supports scripting via [Protobuf](https://protobuf.dev/) and [gRPC](https://grpc.io/).

+### Adding Scripting Support to a Module
-Any module can define messages and services to allow external clients to control the editor or game.
+Any module can define messages and services to allow external clients to control the editor or game, or stream data out.
 To do so, a module must:
 - Derive its module rules from `TempoModuleRules` (instead of `ModuleRules`)
 - Add `TempoScripting` as a dependency